 Unless you invested in a top of the line pair of scissors and also don’t use them very much, the scissors you do use likely get dull from time to time.

-You can sharpen the scissors using tin foil.
+You can sharpen the scissors using nothing else.
 Here’s how.

 Fold the foil over two or three times.
 Then just cut the foil with your scissors.
 That’s it.
 Your scissors will automatically sharpen by the friction that’s caused.